hhkaos/youtube-custom-player/README.md

 # Youtube custom player
-React wrapper for Youtube video player with extra capabilities
+React wrapper for Youtube video player with extra capabilities like been able to shorten a video length.

 ## How to